 Supply numbers are not available as the growing season is not over yet, but it is not the overall supply numbers that concern me – it is the supply of higher quality hay that most horse owners want that concerns me.
 That is where the problem is: the supply of hay that was harvested on a timely schedule without being rained on.
 This supply of quality type of hay is quite limited.

 We are also seeing cases where hay that was harvested early and put into the barn dry has become musty in storage due to the prolonged dampness of the air during June and early July and the lack of ventilation in the barns because the doors were closed for so long a period of time.
+This is why farmers should have the right type of storage for their hay as well as the knowledge to store them correctly.
+Some farmers find that using Farm Sheds from companies similar to Tassie Sheds could help them to ensure that their hay is protected from the elements and ready for sale.
+This is because farmers rely on the correct storage for their hay to make sure that they are ventilated correctly to reduce heat, the growing of moisture, mold, and other components that comes from hay being too wet or too dry.

 What do you want?